garazaFRI/garaza-webpage/content/programs/pospesevalnik.en.md

 The most important Garage activity.
 Selected student teams build their ideas in the accelerator programs.
 <!--more-->

 Do you have a great idea for a project?
-In the Garage, we will help you make it come true!
+In the Garage, we will help to transform it from an idea to reality.

 We offer:

 - workspace
 - mentoring for project (mentors from faculty or industry)
 - infrastructure
 - [microgrants](/faq/accelerator/microgrants) (read: funds for the purchase of necessary equipment / services / software that you need for the project)

-How do you apply project for Garage:
+How do you apply your project:
-- send the idea together with description, timeframes and team members to [our email](mailto:garaza@fri.uni-lj.si) or our personal emails in the Garage or on faculty
+- send the idea together with a description, timeframe and team members to [our email](mailto:garaza@fri.uni-lj.si) or our personal emails in the Garage or on faculty
 - if you are accepted in Garage, we specify the details together (finding a mentor, set the timing, resources, milestones of the project)

 What we expect: